 One reason why the human resource department is important is because they look after the recruitment needs of the company.
 Employee recruitment, which includes interviewing and selecting new hires, is typically the responsibility of the human resources department.

 This also includes determining when recruitment is necessary in each department as well as if the hire is a benefit to the company.
 When hiring new employees, it is not merely looking at the candidates’ resume, the human resource department also has to interview them and make sure that the potential candidates are able to fit with the company’s culture.
+Then they need to register them in their ATS (Applicant tracking system) and the like.

 Here is a guide on how you can hire employees for cultural fit.